 GK: Iker Casillas (Madrid)

 Iker Casillas is Spain's most decorated goalkeeper and one of the greatest ever played the game.
 He started with Real Madrid in 1999.
 He won three Champions' League with Real Madrid.
+He joined Porto after leaving Real Madrid.
 For Spain, he captained Spain into winning the World Cup in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.

 Santiago Canizares was a youth product of Real Madrid.
 He went to Valencia in 1998, where he led them to two Champions' league Final.
 He won Ricardo Zamora Trophy: 1992–93 (shared), 2000–01, 2001–02, 2003–04.
 He received 46 caps.
 He went to six major international tournaments, but was mainly used as a backup, except at Euro 2000.